 The Hilochee Corridor has the size and wildlife resources to qualify as a wildlife management area (WMA).
 Its variety of land uses helps protect the Floridan Aquifer and the headwaters of several rivers that start in this region.
-The Corridor preserves a large area for wildlife and provides areas for public recreation in a fast-growing region between Tampa and Orlando.
+The corridor preserves a large area for wildlife and provides areas for public recreation in a fast-growing region between Tampa and Orlando.

-The FWC and DRP.
+The FWC and DRP will manage this site.